MV Agusta F3 series: Technology

-The MV Agusta's usual short wheelbase, steep steering head angle (66°) and resulting short trail (99 mm), gives the machine gives very good handling combined with high stability.
+The MV Agusta's usual short wheelbase, steep steering head angle (66°) and resulting short trail (99 mm), gives the machine very good handling combined with high stability.
 The steel tubular lattice frame with aluminum swinging arm support is relatively short and the single-sided swinging arm relatively long.
 The 43 mm Marzocchi upside-down forks are, like the rear Sachs shock absorber, are fully adjustable, as usual in this class.
 The cassette gearbox can be fitted with an automatic switchgear (MV Agusta EAS) for a surcharge.

 Braking is provided by Brembo, with two 320 mm diameter discs at the front, with radial-mounted four-piston calipers, and a 220 mm diameter disc and a double-piston caliper at the rear.
 The wheels are made of aluminium.

 An 800 cc version was introduced in 2013.
 To obtain the extra displacement the stroke was increased from 45.9 mm to 54.3 mm.
 The 800 develops 148 bhp at 13,000 rpm.

 In 2021 the 800cc was revised to meet the Euro 5 emission standard.
 Friction within the engine was reduced which, along with other changes, allowed the engine to still produce 147 bhp.
 The Rosso was the first model to use the engine, followed soon after by the F3 RR.